 When you hear the words you have cancer, you think you’ve heard the worst, but of course you haven’t.
 Hearing you are stage IV is far worse.
 Hearing you will be in treatment for the rest of your life is far worse.
 Living with uncertainty on a whole different level is far worse.

 Even talking about mets is hard.
 This doesn’t mean we shouldn’t talk about it.
 It’s even more important to talk about the hard stuff.

-Living with mets is hard.
+Living with MBC is hard.
 Finding support and resources shouldn’t be.
-This page is my effort to help raise awareness for those interested in learning more about it.
-It’s a work in progress and I welcome suggestions, links, comments and whatever else anyone can come up with to add.
-I would love to hear from you about what you think might be helpful, especially if you are living with mets.
+This page is part of my efforts to help raise real awareness for those interested in learning more about it.

-Statistics say that today there are about 150,000 people living with metastatic breast cancer.
-Statistics also say 40,000 people die of metastatic breast cancer each year.
+Statistics say there are about 168,000 people living with metastatic breast cancer.
+Statistics also say 40,000+ people die of metastatic breast cancer each year.
 This number hasn’t fluctuated much of late despite the pink hoopla which seems to contradict this fact.
 We can’t quietly sweep these numbers away.
 We can’t neatly package them in pink.